sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ## Feature Ideas Brainstorm

-Collaborators: I helped brainstormed with Emily Chen.
+Collaborators: I brainstormed with Emily Chen.

 ### Feature 1: Adjustable Text Size
-A big issue for older users tends to be the ability to read easily the text on applications/websites.
+A big issue for older users tends to be the ability to read the text on applications/websites easily.
 A solution to this could be an adjustable slider bar that allows a user to adjust the page to the text size that would be most convenient for them.

 ### Feature 2: Automatically scheduled friend/family check-in

-Sometimes keeping consistent contact with loved ones can be hard, especially for seniors trying to connect with the younger generation, so the app could automatically schedule periodic check-ins/get togethers on two parties' calendars.
+Sometimes keeping consistent contact with loved ones can be hard, especially for seniors trying to connect with the younger generation.
+The app could automatically schedule periodic check-ins/get-togethers on two parties' calendars.

 ### Feature 3: Background Verification for Users

-Users could have a verified feature tag that is only given once they do a background check, facial recognition check, or friend referal/validation.
+Users could have a verified feature tag.
+This tag would be given once they do a background check, facial recognition check, or friend referral/validation.

 ### Feature 4: Location-based interest sharing friend recommendation

-Location tends to be a big limiting factor for more elderly users, especially as mobility declines, so there could be social/friend recommendations that are suggested based off common interests and proximity.
+Location tends to be a big limiting factor for more elderly users, especially as mobility declines, so there could be social/friend recommendations that are suggested based on common interests and proximity.

 ### Feature 5: Postings board for social events

-A commmunity board for social events based off one's location and interests can be generated, where users can easily post upcoming events -- almost like job postings but for events.
+A community board for social events based on one's location and interests can be generated, where users can easily post upcoming events -- almost like job postings but for events.

 ### Feature 6: Voice command integration